GNOME/orca/README-REMOTE-CONTROLLER.md

     --method org.gnome.Orca.Module.ExecuteCommand 'InterruptSpeech' true
 ```

-In those cases Orca will ingore the value of `notify_user`.
+In those cases Orca will ignore the value of `notify_user`.

 **Setting `notify_user=false` is not a guarantee that Orca will remain silent**, though for the
 most part Orca will try to respect this value.
 The exceptions are:

-1. If excecuting the command has resulted in UI being shown, such as a dialog or menu, the
+1. If executing the command has resulted in UI being shown, such as a dialog or menu, the
    newly-shown UI will be presented in speech and/or braille based on the user's settings.
    Failure to announce that the user has been removed from one window and placed in another
    could be extremely confusing.